-The overall Texas Econometric Model contains numerous additional specifications, and individual expressions are modified to reflect alternative lag structures, empirical properties of the estimates, simulation requirements, and similar phenomena.
+The overall US Multi-Regional Econometric Model contains numerous additional specifications, and individual expressions are modified to reflect alternative lag structures, empirical properties of the estimates, simulation requirements, and similar phenomena.
 Moreover, it is updated on an ongoing basis as new data releases become available.
 Nonetheless, the above synopsis offers a basic understanding of the overall structure and underlying logic of the system.

 The initial phase of the simulation process is the execution of a standard non-linear algorithm for the state system and that of each of the individual sub-areas.
 The external assumptions are derived from scenarios developed through national and international models and extensive analysis by The Perryman Group.
-The US model, which follows the basic structure outlined above, was used to some extent in the current analysis to define the demand for domestically produced goods on a per capita basis.

 Once the initial simulations are completed, they are merged into a single system with additive constraints and interregional flows.
 Using information on minimum regional requirements, import needs, export potential, and locations, it becomes possible to balance the various forecasts into a mathematically consistent set of results.
 This process is, in effect, a disciplining exercise with regard to the individual regional (including metropolitan and rural) systems.
 By compelling equilibrium across all regions and sectors, the algorithm ensures that the patterns in state activity are reasonable in light of smaller area dynamics and, conversely, that the regional outlooks are within plausible performance levels for the state as a whole.